Trending Topics

 A digital thread makes all this data available to everyone.
 It provides a single source of truth that every function, from production scheduling to purchasing and maintenance, can access.

 Digital threads link business functions that should be connected.
 Design data is available to manufacturing and quality.
-Machine performance statistics are shared between quality, maintenance and manufacturing.
+Machine performance statistics are shared between product quality, maintenance and manufacturing.
 Warranty claims and customer returns data is passed between quality, product design, and manufacturing.

 These may be separate threads but for efficiency, businesses usually work towards creating a single, unified digital thread throughout their operations.